nel-lab/Behavior3D/README.md

 > ```sudo chmod o+w /dev/bus/usb/001/*```
 > ```sudo chmod o+w /dev/bus/usb/002/*```
 > ```sudo chmod o+w /dev/bus/usb/003/*```
-### (4. track relevant points using DeepLabCut (DLC))
+### (4. Track relevant points using DeepLabCut (DLC))
 ### 5. ```mapping.py```
 > This module creates the multi-camera 2D --> 3D mapping using a support vector regression model.
 This is done by preprocessing and standardizing DLC output files (see examples in ```use_cases/mapping``` folder) to ensure tracked body parts appear in all camera views.
 It then maps the multi-camera 2D points to 3D using the trained calibration model.
 Finally, a filter can be used to smooth out the recontrstructed 3D points.
 >
 > For the mapping class, it is imperative that the order of the DLCPaths list corresponds to the order of the model variable.
-See the ```maping_demo.py``` file for more explanation.
+See the ```mapping_demo.py``` file for more explanation.

 ## Demo
-A full demo using real behavior videos can be run using the ```mapping_demo.py``` file found in the ```use_cases/mapping``` folder.
+A full demo using real behavior videos can be run using the ```mapping_demo.py``` file found in the ```use_cases/mapping_demo``` folder.
 This demo takes a model_coordinates.csv file (as would be generated in step 2 - labeling) and DLC files to reconstruct a head-fixed mouse walking on a wheel.
 It includes some visualizations of the 3D reconstruction.
 For more behavioral analysis, check out our [UMouse repo](https://github.com/nel-lab/UMouse)!